Ozdalu/ozd_nvim/README.md

 ## Installed plug-ins

-(list of plugins in lue/ormaazd/packer)
+(list of plugins in lua/ormaazd/packer)

+Packer

 Dracula Theme (not used)